Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

 Next, is the `token_mint` which is required for the transfer CPI in this instruction.
 This is the mint of the token that is being staked.
-We verify that the given mint is of the given `token_program` to make sure we are not mixing any `spl-token` and `Token Extension Program` accounts.
+We verify that the given mint is of the given `token_program` to make sure we are not mixing any `spl-token` and `Token Extensions Program` accounts.

 ```rust
 // Mint of token to stake